 We know how important it is for owners to make their holiday in Cornwall as dog friendly as possible.
 So if you’re looking to dine out with your best friend, we’ve got some tasty suggestions for you to try out in our great little city of Truro.
 If you’d like any more information about dog friendly places to eat, please feel free to ask the team who will be happy to offer you some dining advice!

-Dog Friendly Restaurants in Truro
+Dog Friendly Restaurants & Pubs in Truro and surrounding areas

 Xen Noodle Bar – This tasty noodle house allows dogs in occasionally, so either call ahead and check or have an alternative planned if you’re just turning up.

 The Heron Inn – Based in Malpas, the Heron Inn is a classic Cornish pub serving beers, wines, lunches and dinners!

 The Norway Inn – The Norway Inn is situated at Perranarworthal, just a short drive from Merchant House between Truro and Falmouth.
 There’s lots on the menu and there are plenty of daily specials to keep things interesting.
 If you’re with us on a Sunday, you can enjoy a carvery at the Norway Inn too!

 The Thomas Daniell – The Thomas Daniell is a trendy pub on the edge of Lemon Street, serving plenty of classic pub dishes for breakfast, lunch and dinner!